ah, the tambourine

 As I lay sipping more red tea I realised that I had found another project to undertake while I am in residence at Bancroft and ‘Waiting for Godot’.

-The Soul Food Cafe, which I built and ran between 2000-2010 still exists online.
+The Soul Food Cafe, which I built and ran between 2000-2010 still can now be found in the archives of the Wayback Machine.
 A series of life’s challenges took me away from the Cafe and I stopped growing it in 2010.
 However, it is still all there and I have decided to wander back through the labyrinthine corridors and create a Bumper Catalogue of Creativity to honour a site which impacted on the lives of so many early internet explorers.

 Since settling in at Bancroft Manor, despite having heard movement through the corridors of this palatial home, a property that rivals the famed Romanov Gatchina Palace, I have mainly been happy with my own company.
 Mostly I am comfortable to enjoy this room of my own.
 When I am not on tour, Dansing with Macabre, I enjoy exploring the grounds and gardens with my dogs, going for walks around the estate.

 Our host, Georgina McClure, has made sure that we have all that we are well connected to the outside world and I have loved this time of quiet solitude, enjoyed rummaging through Borrow Box.
 I have been happy to lay on the couch or in the bath listening to a vast range of audiobooks including my childhood favourite, The Magic Faraway Tree.